 โEdwardโ (pseudonym) was a physically active 19-year-old man who presented with persistent trauma symptoms following a severe abdominal injury sustained during a boxing sparring session.
 The injury led to emergency hospital treatment and surgical removal of his spleen.
 In the months that followed he experienced intrusive recollections, anxiety around medical environments, avoidance of contact sport, reduced confidence, and a sense that his future had narrowed.
 His identity, previously anchored in physical competence and sport, felt disrupted, as though his body had become unfamiliar territory.

 During the initial sessions of NA-CBT, the therapeutic focus was on preparation.
-This included developing a collaborative relationship, a shared formulation (the pendulum-effect), mapping maintenance patterns, strengthening physiological and emotional regulation capacities.
-Such preparatory work is essential; without it, trauma processing can lead to excessive activation without sufficient containment, potentially leaving the client more overwhelmed than before therapy began.
+This included developing a collaborative therapeutic relationship, establishing a shared formulation (the pendulum-effect), and mapping maintenance patterns.
+A particularly important aspect of this phase involves preparing the client for trauma processing by fostering realistic hope and an optimistic treatment expectancy.
+This is supported through the use of metaphors and evidence-informed psychoeducation concerning trauma memory processing, stress hormones, brain function, and emotional regulation.
+Practising and strengthening physiological and emotional regulation capacities prior to NNR is considered an essential prerequisite for trauma processing.
+Without such preparatory work, trauma processing may lead to excessive activation without sufficient containment, potentially leaving the client more overwhelmed than before therapy began.

 By the time we entered Module 4, Edward had established a trusting bond with the therapist and could already recognise how his vulnerability, the sense of being weaker, more exposed, less โhimselfโ, was perpetuated by what NA-CBT calls the Pendulum-effect (formulation).
 He oscillated between three coping modes.
 There was overcompensation: keeping constantly busy so his mind didnโt return to the event, working hard and filling time to outrun memory.
 There was hypervigilant avoidance: scanning for danger, steering away from reminders, refusing situations where he might feel physically threatened, even avoiding looking at or touching the scar.
 And there was capitulation: collapsing into self-criticism and shame when he noticed he had withdrawn again, telling himself he was โweakโ for struggling.